Initial public offering of Facebook: Valuation

 Prior to the official valuation, the target price of the stock steadily increased.
 In early May, the company was aiming for a valuation somewhere from $28 to $35 per share ($77 billion to $96 billion).
 On May 14, it raised the targets from $34 to $38 per share.
 Some investors even suggested a $40 valuation, although a dip in the stock market on the day before the IPO ended such speculation.

 Strong demand, especially from retail investors, suggested Facebook could choose a relatively high offering price.
 Ultimately underwriters settled on a price of $38 per share, at the top of its target range.
 This price valued the company at $104 billion, the largest valuation to date for a newly public company.

 On May 16, two days before the IPO, Facebook announced that it would sell 25% more shares than originally planned due to high demand.
-This meant the stock would debut with 421 million shares.
+This increased the total number of shares to be sold at the IPO to 421 million.

 The Facebook IPO brought inevitable comparisons with other technology company offerings.
 Some investors expressed keen interest in Facebook because they felt they had missed out on the massive gains Google saw in the wake of its IPO.
 LinkedIn stock, meanwhile, had doubled on its first day.

 At $26.81 per share, which Facebook closed at a week after its IPO, Facebook was valued like "an ultra-growth company," according to Robert Leclerc of the Financial Post.
 Its PE ratio was 85, despite a decline in both earnings and revenue in the first quarter of 2012.

 A number of commentators argued retrospectively that Facebook had been heavily overvalued because of an illiquid private market on SecondMarket, where trades of stock were minimal and thus pricing unstable.
 Facebook's aggregate valuation went up from January 2011 to April 2012, before plummeting after the IPO in May - but this was in a largely illiquid market, with less than 120 trades each quarter during 2010 and 2011.
 "Valuations in the private market are going to make it 'difficult to go public'", according to Mary Meeker, an American venture capitalist and former Wall Street securities analyst.